sourcegraph/sourcegraph-sentry/README.md

     }
 ]
 ```

+For organizations, we recommend to set this once by the site admin in the org or global settings, so that individual org users do not have to configure this individually.

 With this simple configuration, any error that matches the default patterns will link to the specified Sentry organization and project.